detectiveslauer/coding-dojo-lcd-digits/README.md

 ----------------------

 Implement the LCD Digits Kata using Test Driven Development and Pair Programming.
-Two student begin, one being the driver one being the navigator.
+Two student begin, one being the driver, one being the navigator.
 After every 8 minutes the driver becomes the navigator and another student becomes the driver.

 Preparation
 -----------